 How to Request Time Extensions in Construction Contracts

 Contract time extensions may be requested for a variety of reasons.
-They are used to demonstrate that delays have occurred in the construction schedule that affect the project completion date.
-All time extensions are related to delays beyond the contractor’s control, and many involve change order requests.
+They are used to demonstrate that delays have occurred in the construction schedule that affects the project completion date.
+All-time extensions are related to delays beyond the contractor’s control, and many involve change order requests.
 Time extension requests are normally specified in a contract provision and must be made following the steps and documentation requirements defined in the contract guidelines.

 Are You Entitled to Claim a Time Extension?

 Time extension requests may be considered valid under several different circumstances, but not all reasons for delays are approved for an extension.
 In any case, it is very important to keep records of all changes, documents, emails, and scheduling that can justify your request.